PANDAExpress: a Simpler and Faster PANDA Algorithm: Introduction

 {\bf Contributions.} This paper shows that the answer to the above question is likely to be negative, and describes instead a very simple algorithm that answers a CQ in time $O\left(N^{\subw(Q)}\log N + |Q|\right)$ by using partitions based on hyperplane cuts that are not necessarily axis-parallel.
 (The remaining log-factor represents a sorting step.)

-Specifically, we consider the problem of worst-case-optimally answering \emph{Disjunctive Datalog Rules} (DDR), which are {\em the} main building block for answering CQs using the $\panda$ framework~\cite{DBLP:conf/pods/Khamis0S17,theoretics:13722}.
+Specifically, the main problem we consider is the worst-case-optimally answering of \emph{Disjunctive Datalog Rules} (DDR), which are {\em the} main building block for answering CQs using the $\panda$ framework~\cite{DBLP:conf/pods/Khamis0S17,theoretics:13722}.
 DDRs capture the essence of data partitioning: the body of a DDR is a conjunction, the head is a disjunction of atoms, and the goal is to ``partition'' the outputs of the CQ among the head atoms so as to minimize the largest cardinality among the output relations.
-We will consider only DDRs in this paper, and include in Appendix~\ref{app:subw:ddr} a short review of their connection to CQ evaluation and the submodular width.

 The measuring stick for the notion of worst-case optimality~\cite{10.1145/3196959.3196990} is a tight bound on the output size of a DDR given input degree constraints.
 Our {\em first contribution} is a new probabilistic inequality that can be used to prove the same tight output size bounds for DDRs as the one shown in~\cite{DBLP:conf/pods/Khamis0S17,theoretics:13722}.